-- 1. Amortization and depreciation has increased from \$4,975 to \$31,099 due to significant additions to field equipment made during the year. - 2.
-Investor relation fees have decreased from \$46,155 to \$41,130 as more work was done by upper management in Q1 2012 as opposed to consultants in Q1 2011.

-- 3. Listing and filing fees have decreased from \$30,845 to \$153 due to the timing of private placements.
-A private placement was made in the fourth quarter of 2010 while none was made in the fourth quarter of 2011. - 4.
-Office and sundry expense has increased from \$25,709 to \$62,887 due to increased work related to expansion of 2011 work program.
-Also, the Q1 2012 balance includes rent and costs related to a move to a bigger office space. - 5.
-Salaries and consulting fees have increased from \$95,227 to \$179,909 as a result of increased personnel required for the expanded 2011 work program.
-In addition, new executives (CEO, President and CFO) were appointed for the Company. - 6.
-Stock-based compensation decreased from \$1,416,231 to \$6,419 due to the timing of the vesting of stock options. - 7.
-Travel and conference increased from \$28,184 to \$64,989 due to increased travel related to conferences and road shows. - 8.
-Interest income increased from \$217 to \$13,669 as a result of the Company having higher cash balances for a longer period of time.
+- 1. Amortization and depreciation has increased from \$17,614 to \$69,832 due to significant additions to field equipment made during the past year. - 2.
+Investor relation fees have increased from \$75,757 to \$109,156 as a result of increased promotional activity, including new investor relations fees to the Windward Agency. - 3.
+Office and sundry expenses have increased from \$73,751 to \$121,154 due to increased work related to expansion of 2012 work program.
+Also, the balance includes rent at a larger office space. - 4.
+Salaries and consulting fees have increased from \$171,130 to \$324,715 as a result of increased personnel required for the expanded 2012 work program.
+In addition, new executives and management personnel were appointed by the Company. - 5.
+Stock-based compensation increased from \$1,430,041 to \$1,650,069 due to the timing of the vesting of stock options. - 6.
+Travel and conference fees increased from \$106,530 to \$121,320 due to increased travel related to conferences and road shows over the period. - 7.
+Interest income increased from \$217 to \$30,848 as a result of the Company having higher cash balances for a longer period of time. - 8.
+Tax expense is Part XII.VI tax paid relating to flow-through expenditures renounced prior to funds being spent. - 9.
+Amortization of flow-through premium liability and flow-through share issuance expense relate to the requirement under IFRS to isolate the premium on flow-through shares issued, as well as the share issuance costs related to the premium.
+These are expensed or amortized over the period the flow-through funds are spent.